breadweb/extralife-helper/README.md

   - Amound raised and goal
   - Progress bar with optional milestone markers
 * Shows fun and exciting real-time alerts as donations arrive.
+* Shows celebatory alerts when milestones have been reached.
 * Provides the option for donation messages to be read with text-to-speech.
 * Allows adjusting volume for all sound effects and text-to-speech.
 * Occasionally shows the Extra Life logo.